Bus42/Modding-FNV-on-Linux/README.md

     + Choose **Install a windows DLL or component** and click *ok*.
     + Scroll down, select **dotnet462** and click *ok*.
 Click-through any error messages that come up, they will not affect you.
 You will be prompted several times during the installation of dependencies for dotnet462 with EULAs and such.
 This step will take a while, especially with a slower connection.
     + Once installation has finished, the Winetricks GUI will open again.
 Select *Cancel*, select *Cancel* again and exit the GUI.
-### NVSE
-+ Download [NVSE](http://nvse.silverlock.org/) - you will not run this one, Vortex will automatically use it to launch Fallout: New Vegas
 ### Vortex
 + Download [Vortex](https://www.nexusmods.com/site/mods/1?tab=description) from Nexus Mods.
 + Place the .exe file in your game folder.